Who Smokes in California?

 However, there is still much work to be done.
 With the significant increase in e-cigarette use, particularly among youth, the need for tobacco control is greater than ever.

 Youth and Smoking

-Smoking and smokeless tobacco use most often begins during adolescence.
-The 31st report from the U.S. Surgeon General, Preventing Tobacco Use Among Youth and Young Adults finds:
+Most tobacco users start during adolescence.
+The U.S. Surgeon General, Preventing Tobacco Use Among Youth and Young Adults finds:

 Youth and E-cigarettes

 The U.S. Surgeon General published a report on the new alarming rate of e-cigarette use among youth and young adults, E-Cigarette Use Among Youth and Young Adults

 - Among young adults 18-24 years of age, e-cigarette use more than doubled from 2013 to 2014.
 As of 2014, more than one-third of young adults had tried e-cigarettes.

 - In 2015, more than 3 million youth in middle and high school, including about 1 of every 6 high school students, used e-cigarettes in the past month.
 More than a quarter of youth in middle and high school have tried e-cigarettes.

 - The brain is the last organ in the human body to develop fully.
 Brain development continues until the early to mid-20s.
 Nicotine exposure during periods of significant brain development, such as adolescence, can disrupt the growth of brain circuits that control attention, learning, and susceptibility to addiction.

 - E-cigarettes are available in a wide variety of flavors, including many that are especially appealing to youth.
 More than 85% of e-cigarette users ages 12-17 use flavored e-cigarettes, and flavors are the leading reason for youth use.